Pioneer Offices Closed —

 Reflecting With Joy: A Feast of Hymns at 25

-A Feast of Hymns will turn 25 years old this next Sabbath, November 20.
-Yes, a Feast of Hymns was born on Sabbath, November 20, 1999.
+A Feast of Hymns turned 25 years old on Wednesday, November 20.
+Yes, A Feast of Hymns was born on Sabbath, November 20, 1999.

 Yet unique elements of this PMC Thanksgiving Celebration go back to at least Thanksgiving 1986, when there was a Processional Offering.
 And then the November 28, 1987 church bulletin acknowledges a “Notes of Thanks Offering.”